Q What process does Metro have in place to support COVIDSafe reporting?

 Speak with your one-up manager to ensure any desk sharing is appropriate under Metro’s strong COVIDSafe measures.

 If you are normally at your desk, look at how you usually clean your equipment and desk space.

-If you are hot-desking or sharing a desk, you should make sure you clean the desk and equipment ready for the next user.
+If you are sharing a desk, you should make sure you clean the desk and equipment ready for the next user.

 Each station is different and your manager is your first point of contact to discuss social distancing options.

 Q – Will there be limits on passenger numbers on our trains?